PascalineBo/Movies_App/README.md

 `git clone https://github.com/PascalineBo/Movies_App.git`

 </li>
-<li> in your terminal, go to your newly created OCMovies-API-EN-FR folder
+<li> in your terminal, navigate to your newly created OCMovies-API-EN-FR folder:

+  `cd OCMovies-API-EN-FR`

 </li>
 <li> to run the API server, please enter the following command in your terminal: